-After the discovery of the General Custer Mine in August 1876 by James Baxter, E. K. Dodge and Morton McKeim, the area really began to flood with miners.
+After the discovery of the General Custer Mine in August 1876 by James Baxter, E. K. Dodge, and Morton McKeim, the area began to flood with miners.

-The three founding members of the mine; however, realized they didn’t have the resources to develop the mine and soon sold out to an English firm.
+However, the three founding members of the mine realized they didn’t have the resources to develop the mine and soon sold out to an English firm.

-With prospectors camped out all over the area, the town of Bonanza City was laid out in 1877 by a man named Charles Franklin, some eight miles up the Yankee Fork of the Salmon River.
-Generally just called Bonanza, which is Spanish for “prosperity,” lots were first sold which ranged from $40 to $300.
+With prospectors camped out all over the area, Bonanza City was laid out in 1877 by Charles Franklin, some eight miles up the Yankee Fork of the Salmon River.
+Generally called Bonanza, Spanish for “prosperity,” lots were first sold, ranging from $40 to $300.
 In the beginning, machinery and supplies had to be brought in by mule packers along a rugged 84-mile trail from Ketchum.

 Once it was complete, freight haulers required 5-7 pairs of oxen, mules, or horses to pull their loads on trips that would take four days to cover the 35-mile wagon trail.
-The following year, a daily stage was running over the toll road which cost passengers $5.00 for the 8-9 hour one-way trip.
+A daily stage was running over the toll road the following year, costing passengers $5.00 for the 8-9 hour one-way trip.

-Though Bonanza never had a mine or a mill, it quickly became the hub of the area and by 1881 it boasted some 600 people and numerous businesses including Custer County’s first newspaper, The Yankee Fork Herald; a post office, a school, the Dodge Hotel, a blacksmith, a cafe and dance hall called the Charles Franklin House, a hardware store, grocery and variety stores, a dentist, a watchmaker and several other businesses.
-The settlement also sported numerous entertainment venues including a croquet field, a baseball field, and a small racetrack.
+Though Bonanza never had a mine or a mill, it quickly became the hub of the area, and by 1881 it boasted some 600 people and numerous businesses, including Custer County’s first newspaper, The Yankee Fork Herald; a post office, a school, the Dodge Hotel, a blacksmith, a cafe and dance hall called the Charles Franklin House, a hardware store, grocery and variety stores, a dentist, a watchmaker, and several other businesses.
+The settlement also sported numerous entertainment venues, including a croquet field, a baseball field, and a small racetrack.
 Bonanza’s wide main street was lined with trees and several two-story buildings fronted by boardwalks or wooden sidewalks so customers wouldn’t have to walk through the mud or the snow.
-The town also sported a public well and a water system, which provided water for its residents as well as fire protection.
+The town also sported a public well and a water system, providing water for its residents and fire protection.

-In the meantime, Custer City had also sprung up about two miles upstream from Bonanza, though, at the time of Bonanza’s peak in 1881, the town outnumbered Custer City two-to-one in population and sported a greater number of businesses.
+In the meantime, Custer City had also sprung up about two miles upstream from Bonanza.
+However, during Bonanza’s peak in 1881, the town outnumbered Custer City two-to-one in population and sported a greater number of businesses.

-Bonanza suffered its first setback when a fire raged through the town in 1889; however, it continued to survive until a second fire destroyed an entire block in May 1897, and most of the remaining merchants moved to nearby Custer instead of rebuilding.
-By this time, the waterworks had fallen into disrepair and firefighters were unable to save the buildings.
+Bonanza suffered its first setback when a fire raged through the town in 1889; however, it continued to survive until a second fire destroyed an entire block in May 1897.
+Most of the remaining merchants moved to nearby Custer instead of rebuilding.
+By this time, the waterworks had fallen into disrepair, and firefighters could not save the buildings.

 By the turn of the century, Bonanza’s only remaining businesses were a boarding house, a saloon, a slaughterhouse, a few stables, and several cabins, as most all its population had either moved out of the area or moved upstream to nearby Custer.

-Today, Bonanza has only about seven tumbling structures, in various states of decay.
-A Forest Service Guard Station, built by the Work Progress Administration in the 1930s, is located on a hill above the old townsite, which is responsible for the care and maintenance of all the recreation facilities in the area.
+Today, Bonanza has only about seven tumbling structures in various states of decay.
+A Forest Service Guard Station, built by the Works Progress Administration in the 1930s, is located on a hill above the old townsite, which is responsible for the care and maintenance of all the recreation facilities in the area.

-The story of these three unmarked graves remains a bit of a mystery, but what is known is that a couple by the name of Richard and Agnes Elizabeth “Lizzie” King, both natives of London, England, moved into Bonanza from Bodie, California in the summer of 1878.
-The pair soon set up businesses, with Richard selling real estate and Lizzie, who was described as a “golden-haired beauty” opening the Arcade Billiard Saloon and the Yankee Fork Dance Hall.
-The couple became good friends Bonanza’s founder, Charles Franklin, who owned The Franklin House.
-However, it was Lizzie that tended to spend the most time with Franklin, most often without her husband.
+The story of these three unmarked graves remains a bit of a mystery, but what is known is that a couple named Richard and Agnes Elizabeth “Lizzie” King, both natives of London, England, moved into Bonanza from Bodie, California, in the summer of 1878.
+The pair soon set up businesses, with Richard selling real estate and Lizzie, described as a “golden-haired beauty,” opening the Arcade Billiard Saloon and the Yankee Fork Dance Hall.
+The couple became good friends with Bonanza’s founder, Charles Franklin, who owned The Franklin House.
+However, Lizzie tended to spend the most time with Franklin, most often without her husband.

-In the meantime, Richard and his real estate partner, by the name of William Dillon, weren’t getting along and dissolved the partnership.
-A short time later, when Dillon allegedly sold some land that belonged to King, an argument erupted and Dillon shot and killed him on July 14, 1879.
-Dillon wound up being sent to prison for 10 years, and Lizzie was picking out a burial plot for her husband.
+In the meantime, Richard and his real estate partner, William Dillon, weren’t getting along and dissolved the partnership.
+A short time later, when Dillon allegedly sold some land that belonged to King, an argument erupted, and Dillon shot and killed him on July 14, 1879.
+Dillon was sent to prison for ten years, and Lizzie was picking out a burial plot for her husband.

-Franklin, who had hopes of winning Lizzie for himself, also bought two more plots, one for himself, and one for Lizzie.
-Almost immediately after her husband was buried, Franklin began to openly court Lizzie and rumors abounded that they would soon marry.
-However, Franklin’s plans were foiled when another man by the name of Robert Hawthorne came to town and went to work for Lizzie as a dealer in her saloon.
-Evidently, he swept the beautiful blonde off her feet, because the two married on August 11, 1880.
+Franklin, who had hopes of winning Lizzie for himself, also bought two more plots, one for himself and one for Lizzie.
+Almost immediately after her husband was buried, Franklin began to court Lizzie openly, and rumors abounded that they would soon marry.
+However, Franklin’s plans were foiled when another man named Robert Hawthorne came to town and went to work for Lizzie as a dealer in her saloon.
+He swept the beautiful blonde off her feet because the two married on August 11, 1880.
 Just six days later, Robert Hawthorne and Agnes Elizabeth “Lizzie” King Hawthorne were found dead in their home.

-Charles Franklin buried the newlyweds next to Richard King, and interestingly, did not include her married name on her marker, and instead of putting the date she died on the marker, put on both her’s and Hawthorne’s grave markers, the date of their marriage.
+Charles Franklin buried the newlyweds next to Richard King and, interestingly, did not include her married name on her marker.
+Instead of putting the date she died on the marker, he put the date of their marriage on both her and Hawthorne’s grave markers.
 Though suspensions were high that Franklin had killed the pair, he was never arrested.
 A short time later, Franklin packed up his belongings and moved to a placer claim near Stanley.
 A few years later, he was found dead in his lonely cabin, clutching Lizzie’s photo in a gold locket.
 His body was buried next to his cabin, miles away from the tiny cemetery where his love, Lizzie, lay between her two husbands.

 Yankee Fork Gold Dredge

-Just about ½ mile on down the road from Bonanza is the Yankee Fork Dredge.
+The Yankee Fork Dredge is just about ½ mile down the road from Bonanza.
 Once placer mining was exhausted and the major mines ceased operations, the Yankee Fork claims owners knew that there was still “gold in them thar hills,” or river and tailings, in this case.
-In the early 1930s a number of placer miners who knew that valuable gold still existed on the Yankee Fork, joined together to see if they could find a company that might be interested in dredging the river.
+In the early 1930s, many placer miners who knew that valuable gold still existed on the Yankee Fork joined to see if they could find a company interested in dredging the river.

 By 1938, they had interested the Silas Mason Company of Shreveport, Louisiana, whose initial tests indicated that as much as $16,000,000 worth of gold was recoverable.

 Constantly dredging out rock and recovering the precious mineral by washing and separating the rock and dirt from the gold, the dredge operated continuously until 1942.
-Operations ceased briefly until 1944 when they were continued once again until the dredge reached a rock dike below Bonanza in 1949.
+Operations ceased briefly until 1944, when they continued again until the dredge reached a rock dike below Bonanza in 1949.

 At that time, the Snake River Mining Company sold the dredge to J.R.
 Simplot and Mr. Baumhoff, who operated the dredge until 1951.
-Baumhoff then sold his interest to Simplot, who continued to operate the dredge for another year, at which time, he ran out of mining claims on which to work.
+Baumhoff then sold his interest to Simplot, who continued to operate the dredge for another year when he ran out of mining claims on which to work.
 In 1952, the dredge ceased production forever.
 One of the most efficient dredges ever in production, it recovered about $11 in ore over the years.

 Just two miles north of Bonanza is the more intact ghost town of Custer, which was founded in early 1879 right below the General Custer mill site.
-The settlement was first founded by a man named Sam Holman, who was a transplanted Harvard Law School graduate who had headed west and worked as a prospector rather than pursuing his law career.
-Coming to the area of Yankee Fork in 1878, he became to first justice of the peace in Bonanza.
-He also staked a large claim two miles north of Bonanza, but rather than working the claim, he divided and sold his property as lots, and for the building of a new mill.
+The settlement was founded by Sam Holman, a transplanted Harvard Law School graduate who had headed west and worked as a prospector rather than pursuing his law career.
+Coming to Yankee Fork in 1878, he became the first justice of the peace in Bonanza.
+He also staked a large claim two miles north of Bonanza, but rather than working the claim, he divided and sold his property as lots for building a new mill.
 When the Custer Mill was completed in December 1880, Custer began to grow in importance.
 In the 1880s, both cities flourished, as Custer grew to a population of about 300.

-It was also at this time that residents of the town passed a law forbidding any Chinese to live within the town limits, so a small Chinatown developed just southwest of Custer.
+At this time, town residents also passed a law forbidding any Chinese to live within the town limits, so a small Chinatown developed just southwest of Custer.
 The immigrants worked as launderers, cooks, and miners on low-grade properties.

-But, by the turn of the century, the end was in sight for both communities and in 1904, the Lucky Boy Mine and General Custer Mill closed.
-A few businesses continued to survive by supplying new mines near Sunbeam and in the Loon Creek district, but the vast majority of people began to leave.
-By 1910, there were only about 12 families living in Custer and when the Sunbeam Mine closed in April 1911, it spelled the end of the mining camp and Custer became a ghost town.
+But, by the turn of the century, the end was in sight for both communities, and in 1904, the Lucky Boy Mine and General Custer Mill closed.
+A few businesses continued to survive by supplying new mines near Sunbeam and the Loon Creek district, but most people began to leave.
+By 1910, only about 12 families were living in Custer, and when the Sunbeam Mine closed in April 1911, it spelled the end of the mining camp, and Custer became a ghost town.

-A walking tour begins at the historic schoolhouse which now serves as the Custer Museum.
-The tour provides for a peek at over a dozen buildings, including several cabins and homes, the Empire Saloon, the assay office, transportation building, mining equipment, and the sites of several long lost buildings.
+A walking tour begins at the historic schoolhouse now serving as the Custer Museum.
+The tour looks at over a dozen buildings, including several cabins and homes, the Empire Saloon, the assay office, a transportation building, mining equipment, and the sites of several long-lost buildings.

 Challis – Yankee Fork Ranger District